Ireland–NATO relations: Agreements with the UK on air defence

 The Irish Air Corps, the air force element of the Irish Defence Forces, is widely perceived as incapable of defending Ireland's airspace due to a significant lack of funding, equipment, training and personnel.
 Its role is mainly limited to fisheries protection in support of the Irish Naval Service, and non-military air services such as policing, air ambulance, VIP transport, search and rescue and logistical support.
-As Ireland is not a member of NATO it does not benefit from integrated European military radar detection systems nor NATO-level equipment.
-The Air Corps does not have the ability to intercept fast jet aircraft, and previous air incursions have seen the British Royal Air Force (RAF), a NATO ally, respond to and escort unwelcome aircraft out of Irish-controlled airspace.
+As Ireland is not a member of NATO, it does not benefit from integrated European military radar detection systems nor NATO-level equipment.
+The Air Corps does not have the means to intercept fast jet aircraft.
 The typical cruising air speed for commercial passenger jets is 878 to 926 km/h, while the top speed of a Pilatus PC-9 from the Air Corps is just 593 km/h.

-In February 2015, two Russian Tupolev Tu-95 "Bear" nuclear-capable strategic bombers flew close to Irish airspace without entering it, with their transponders switched off and failed to file flight plans, causing serious concern at the Irish Aviation Authority (IAA), which was forced to divert a number of civil passenger aircraft out of the path of the Russian bombers as a precautionary measure.
-The Russian military aircraft were interrogated by RAF Eurofighter Typhoon jets scrambled from the United Kingdom, demonstrating the lack of an Irish military response and the reliance on the UK for the protection of Irish airspace.
-The Russian bombers did not enter sovereign Irish airspace, but the Department of Defence lodged a complaint with Russian diplomats in Dublin, and the Minister for Defence publicly vented his anger at the incursions, and the disruption and danger it caused to commercial air traffic.
-It later emerged that the Norwegian military (a NATO member) had intercepted Russian military communications indicating that one of the aircraft was carrying a nuclear payload (a nuclear missile that was not "live" at the time, but had the ability to be made "live" mid-air).
-British reports visually confirmed that one of the bombers was carrying a nuclear warhead.
-The fact that Russian military bombers carrying nuclear weapons flew within 12 nautical miles of the Irish coast caused significant alarm.
+Because the Irish Air Corps lacked the means to intercept jet aircraft, in 1952, the Irish government reportedly agreed a secret memorandum of understanding with the UK government regarding air defence, by which the Royal Air Force (RAF) can apply to intercept hostile or unidentified aircraft in Irish airspace.
+Sources said the agreement has been renewed by subsequent Irish governments, despite some misgivings.
+A spokesperson for the Department of Foreign Affairs said its policies are carried out "with full respect for Irish sovereign decision-making authority and for Ireland's long-standing policy of military neutrality".
+James Heappey, a British minister of state for defence, acknowledged that RAF jets had "deployed into Irish airspace on occasion".
+In 2023, Irish senator Gerard Craughwell applied to the High Court for a judicial review of its constitutionality.

+According to the UK Defence Journal, "the arrangement does not constitute UK responsibility for Irish air defence", but is mainly for air traffic safety, as hijacked or non-transponding aircraft are a risk to civilians.